cspeterson/vim-guide-intermediate/README.md

 In normal mode, cursor movement is the same between `h,j,k,l` and the arrow keys.
 You also have Page Up and Page Down at your disposal to for the big jumps.

+Note: a lot of the [motions](#motions) that are covered here for altering text also can move the cursor when simply used by themselves in normal mode.

+And here are a few handy things:

+* `zu` adjusts the view so the current line is at the top of the window
+* `zz` adjusts the view so the current line is at the center of the window
+* `zb` adjusts the view so the current line is at the bottom of the window

 ## Undo and redo

 * `u` undoes an action